themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 ## What are the Treatment options?

 This section provides information on the available endometriosis treatments with special attention paid to the limitations and risks of each method, including surgery and medications.
-Some of the therapies listed target endometriosis while others address the symptoms.
+Some of the therapies listed target endometriosis while others work to address the symptoms.
 Specialist agree that a multidisciplinary approach to care is needed to address the many components and complexities of the disease.
-Only then can patients effectively manage symptoms long term.
+Combining treatments may allow patients to effectively manage their symptoms long term.

 * Surgery: Excision vs Ablation
 * Hormonal Therapy